 The solution

-GB Railfreight worked with JigSpace to build a fully interactive, true-to-scale 360° training environment for the Class 99.
+Brad and Jon at GBRf worked with JigSpace to onboard their team, and build a fully interactive, true-to-scale 360° training environment for the Class 99.
 Using Apple Vision Pro, trainees can explore the locomotive cab and exterior in immersive detail.
-They can identify components, learn their functions, and complete a virtual walk-around the Class 99 all without leaving their local depot.
+They identify components, learn their functions, and complete a virtual walk-around, all without leaving their local depot.

 James Levin, Sales Director at JigSpace, adds: "partnering with the world's most innovative operators to bring spatial computing into real operational environments isn't about experimentation; it's about deploying it now in ways that strengthen entire organisations and move industries forward.
 GBRf is setting a new standard for immersive training, building on its already impressive track record in safety, training excellence and operational standards."